sjdrew/ionic-selectable/README.md

 [dm-image]: https://img.shields.io/npm/dm/ionic-selectable.svg
 [dt-image]: https://img.shields.io/npm/dt/ionic-selectable.svg

+## Version 4.11.3 updates by Doug Kneller
+- same changes as 4.10.5 but for Ionic8 branch

+## Version 4.10.5 (Ionic7) updates by Doug Kneller
+- grab Steve's _getSelectedItem change for dynamically setting value for a value template, updated with logic from 4.10.4

 ## Version 4.10.4 updates by Doug Kneller
 - revert shouldStoreItemValue change
 - fix code that was not resulting in selected item showing when shouldStoreItemValue was true